Keep Up With McLean!

 Despite coming from very different places geographically, two of the world’s most esteemed neuroscientists—Vadim Bolshakov, PhD, and Uwe Rudolph, Dr med—found opportunity half the world away in the very same place: McLean Hospital.

 The McLean Anxiety Mastery Program is one of only a handful of programs in the country to provide intensive and evidence-based treatment for youths suffering from debilitating anxiety disorders.

 Promoting Wellness for Girls and Women

-Through treatment, research and education that appreciate the biological, sociocultural and environmental factors that are unique to women, Shelly F. Greenfield, MD, MPH, and the clinicians within the Division of Women’s Mental Health are promoting wellness for girls and women throughout the life span.
+Through treatment, research and education that appreciate the biological, sociocultural and environmental factors that are unique to women, Shelly F. Greenfield, MD, MPH, and the clinicians within the Center of Excellence in Women’s Mental Health are promoting wellness for girls and women throughout the life span.

 Educating the Next Generation

 As the newly named directors of the Massachusetts General Hospital (MGH)/ McLean Hospital Adult Psychiatry Residency Program and the MGH/McLean Child and Adolescent Psychiatry Residency Program, Felicia Smith, MD, and David Rubin, MD, are dedicated to providing unparalleled training and guidance to tomorrow’s psychiatric leaders.

 United States President Barack Obama recently called for a national dialogue about mental health.
 In support of the president’s charge, McLean Hospital launched its first social media campaign with the goal of encouraging more public conversation about mental health and reducing the stigma with which it is often associated.

 Endowed Chair Provides Resources to Deliver on McLean’s Mission